amd/ryzen-ai-documentation/docs/index.rst

 .. toctree::
    :maxdepth: 1
-   :caption: Running on the GPU
+   :caption: Using Models on the GPU

    gpu/ryzenai_gpu.rst
-   gpu/gpu_blogs.rst

 .. toctree::